Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 And then.

-And then someone came out of the milk bar.
+someone came out of the milk bar

-He grabbed a brick.
+he grabbed a brick

-He had a brick in his briefcase.
+he had a brick in his brief

-No, he was crossing the road and he saw, Dave.
+no he was crossing the road

-He saw, what did he say?
+what did he say he saw

-He saw that there'd been a car accident.
+a he saw that there'd been

-A couple of people with minor injuries.
+yep a couple of people

-And they said, well, the thing is I've got no insurance.
+And they said, well, the thing is, I've got no insurance.

 This is going to ruin me.